15 Cruel and harmful animal attractions to avoid when traveling

 Posing with Koalas

-Also posing with koalas is a harmful animal tourist attraction.
+Posing with koalas is also a harmful animal attraction.
 The koalas are animals that usually sleep for many hours during the day.
 They should not be forced to become a cuddle that have to stay awake for a long time for photo opportunities.

 Visiting bear parks